 Olive trees are also an option.
 Most are multi-trunk with beautiful olive green leaves.
 They are evergreen and thornless.
 Regular fruiting olives are no longer sold in many cities due to their highly allergenic pollen.
 Thankfully, there is a non-fruiting cultivar called ‘Swan Hill,’ which is available.

-Reaching a mature size of 20 – 30 feet high and wide, olive trees make great shade trees and are slow-growing.
+Reaching a mature size of 20 – 30 feet high and wide, olive trees make excellent shade trees and are slow-growing.
 Some olive trees have fallen prey to some creative pruning.

-Texas ebony is a good choice for those who like a dense, dark green canopy of leaves.
+Texas ebony is an excellent choice for those who like a dense, dark green canopy of leaves.
 Native to both Texas and Mexico, this tree does very well in the Arizona desert.
 Everything about this tree is dark – the green leaves the dark brown trunk.

-This is an evergreen tree, has thorns and large brown seedpods.
+This evergreen tree, has thorns and large brown seedpods.
 Texas ebony grows slowly to about 15 – 30 feet high and 15 – 20 feet wide.